 - Sander and sandpaper 150

 How to build a scrap wood display riser video:

-We made 2 sizes of wood risers so that they could stack the smaller one on the large one.
+We made 2 sizes of wood risers to stack the smaller ones on the large ones.

 Large riser top 11″ x 11″